PericoLedesma/free-genai-bootcamp-2025/lang-portal/Backend-Technical-Specs.md

 - The backend will be built using python
 - The database will be SQLite3
-- The API will be built using FastAPI
+- The API will be built using Flask
 - Mage is a task runner for python
 - The API will always return JSON
 - There will no authentication or authorization